One More Day (New Edition song)

 "One More Day" is the fifth and final single from the Home Again album.
 It was released in the US with a B-side featuring a Darkchild remix to "Something About You".
-Ricky Bell and Ralph Tresvant were the lead vocalists.
+Ricky Bell was the lead vocalist.
 All six members were featured as background vocalists.

 Ricky Bell posted a tweet in 2017 about why he was the only one featured in the video, stating that the rest of the group "protested".